Fear of making an idiot of yourself is the single biggest turn-off for beginner skiers, so here are ten things to do before your first ski holiday.

 So borrow as much as you can – gloves, hat, fleece, goggles, sunglasses, ski helmet.
 Do buy your own thermals though, and ski socks (who likes to borrow socks?).
-Stores like Ellis Brigham and Snow+Rock have a good selection of base layers and socks.
+Stores such as Ellis Brigham have a good selection of base layers and socks.

 2. Book a Chalet, Not a Self-Catering Apartment

 Ski holidays can be dirt cheap – especially if you book a self-catering apartment.
 But I wouldn’t suggest a self-catering holiday for beginners.
-A ski resort is a pretty baffling place if you’ve never been to one before, and the way to learn the ropes is to book yourself into a catered ski chalet (or chalet-hotel) run by a British company.
+A ski resort is a pretty baffling place if you’ve never been to one before, and the way to learn the ropes is to book yourself into a catered ski chalet (or chalet-hotel) run by a British company such as Mark Warner or Le Ski.
 In a catered chalet you get not just breakfast, tea, unlimited wine, and six out of seven dinners laid on.

 You also get the services of the resort manager to guide you to the ski hire centre and the nursery slopes; as well as the advice of chalet staff and other guests about the best bars and mountain restaurants.

 For the first trip, it’s also a good idea to book a chalet company that offers chartered flights and transfers too.
 That way, you won’t have to worry about driving up to the ski resort yourself.